atom/snippets/README.md

     'body': 'console.log(${1:"crash"});$2'
 ```

 The outermost keys are the selectors where this snippets should be active.
+If you would want the snippet to be active in python, for example, you would use `'.source.py'`.

 The next level of keys are the snippet names.